33 Abundant Life in the Eternal City

 “I didn’t go about it the right way and I’m sorry for attacking you.
 I was so full of rage back then.
 But meeting you helped change my direction, too.
 For the first time I realised that I believed in some kind of justice and that I had a sense of right and wrong.”

 Angush nodded.
 “I think we were a mirror to each other.
-It began the process of purification and here we are now in Zion as new creations.
+It began the process of purification and here we are now in the City as new creations.
 Fully alive and fully human – just as Papa God meant us to be.
 So why don’t I give you a hand with those bread rolls?”

 The two former enemies continued to talk as they headed to the kitchen to fetch more bread with the joy and relief of reconciliation filling their hearts.